-One of the most popular annual events at St. Paul's is the Parish Picnic which takes place in Rollins Park in June.
+One of the most popular annual events at St. Paul's is the Parish Picnic which takes place at a local park in June (June 26, 2016 at White's Park in Concord).
 It starts with an outdoor service of Holy Eucharist – which may even include baptisms! – after which the grills are fired up and hot dogs, hamburgers and veggie-burgers are served.
-Everyone brings salads, chips and desserts to share, and we all relax on our lawn chairs and blankets for a summertime treat of food, fellowship and fun.
+Everyone brings salads, chips and desserts to share, and we all relax on our lawn chairs and blankets for a summer time treat of food, fellowship and fun.

 Blessing of the Animals

 At St. Paul's we know that the animals in our lives are important and beloved.
 Every year, on a Sunday in early October (on or close to October 4, the day we remember St. Francis) there is a service to bless our pets.
-In 2013 the service will be on October 6.
 Dogs, cats, rabbits, guinea pigs, birds, reptiles, even fish, are brought to church and every one of them receives a special prayer of blessing.
 Owners of animals who prefer to stay home bring photographs of their pets and they too are blessed.
 And of course there are always prayers for animals who have died.
-Even stuffed animals can be blessed at this service at which everyone is welcome – whether you have two feet or four, feathers or fur, skin or scales!
+Even stuffed animals can be blessed at this service - everyone is welcome – whether you have two feet or four, feathers or fur, skin or scales!